ghsdl/yetanotherkaamelottpage/README.md

 # url

-this has been deployed on surge for the fun of it, you can find it here: yakp.surge.sh
+this has been deployed on surge for the fun of it, you can find it here: https://yakp.surge.sh

 # stack